B7rian/ripsum/README.md

 sha256sum -c <checksum file>
 ```

 The name and features are inspired by
 [ripgrep](https://github.com/BurntSushi/ripgrep) which has, overall, a much
 better user experience than the find-grep commandlines it replaces (nothing
 against find or grep of course).
-I hope ripsum is as pleasent to use as ripgrep
+I hope ripsum is as nice to use as ripgrep
 someday.

 # Usage